kammitama5/kammitama5.github.io/_posts/2019-11-17-Sunday-November-17th.md

 ## Sage is Free and Open Source
 - It uses Python and other libraries like ```Matplotlib``` and ```Numpy```, and has received NSF grants for funding so that people can continue to work on it.
-I think it's a wonderful tool, particularly as not everyone can afford licenses software.
+I think it's a wonderful tool, particularly as not everyone can afford licensed software.
   Also, it's lightweight enough that anyone on any computer can run it, or contribute to it, which is awesome.
 - Today, I learned some of the basics of Arithmetic Dynamics, and how to tell if a function is homogenous in Sage (you'll get this error a lot if you're using the Arithmetic Dynamics package in Sage).